jeliason/shade_paper_code/crc_analysis/README.md

 ## Workflow

-The analysis is structured into three scripts:
+The analysis is structured into four scripts:

+0. **00_preprocess_data.R**\
+    Downloads and preprocesses single-cell CRC data as well as clinical patient annotations.

 1.  **01_generate_data.R**\
     Prepares point pattern data, creates quadrature approximations, organizes it hierarchically, and performs quality checks.